xcat2/xcat-core/docs/source/guides/admin-guides/references/man1/bmcdiscover.1.rst

      bmcdiscover -s nmap --range "10.4.22-23.100-254" -w -z

-5. Discover the BMC with the specified IP address, change its default BMC password and display in xCAT stanze format:
+5. Discover the BMC with the specified IP address, change its default BMC password and display in xCAT stanza format:

 .. code-block:: perl